MapCollaboration/NangaParbat/README.md

 # Nanga Parbat: a TMD fitting framework

-Nanga Parbat is a fitting framework aimed at the determination of the non-perturbative component of the TMD distributions.
+Nanga Parbat is a fitting framework aimed at the determination of the non-perturbative component of TMD distributions.

 ## Download